 3.1 Structure Component Model

-In a report produced for the U.S. Army Corps of Engineers New Orleans District, Gulf Engineers & Consultants (GEC 2006) developed synthetic component-level depth-damage functions for residential structures which estimate the percentage of the total quantity of a given component to be replaced at a given flood depth.
+The structure component model seeks to do what?
+It uses the fragility function of every single structure component in a household to estimate the potential household flood damage at different flood depths.
+The structure component list was adapted from GEC (2006) for our analysis.
+GEC (2006) was co-produced by the U.S. Army Corps of Engineers New Orleans District, Gulf Engineers & Consultants (GEC 2006), which developed synthetic component-level depth-damage functions for residential structures to estimate the percentage of the total quantity of a given component to be replaced at a given flood depth.
 These damage functions were produced by a panel of experts in the fields of flood risk and reconstruction and have been used in other studies assessing the environmental impacts of flood damages Matthews et al. (2021).
-We adapted the component list from GEC (2006) for our analysis, however, unlike previous studies we do not directly adopt the damage functions from this report.
+Unlike previous studies, we do not directly adopt the damage functions from this report.
 Rather, we use the expert panel’s assumptions documented in the report about how each component will be damaged by floods to develop new damage functions that incorporate uncertainty where possible.
 The full component list used inthis study is shown in Table 1.

 For most components we use a triangular distribution to model the fragility, or probability of failure at a given flood depth.
 The triangular distribution is commonly used for risk modeling as it requires minimal information, taking just three parameters: the minimum, maximum, and mode (most likely value) of the random variable (x), and has been shown to be a suitable replacement for a beta distribution (Johnson 1997).
 The triangular cumulative distribution function represents the probability that the given component has failed if the depth of flooding is greater than or equal to x.
 For each component, we infer the parameters for the fragility function from the assumptions of the expert panel documented in the GEC report.
 For example, regarding flood damage to doors, the panel said: